-For families interested in our full-day Chinese immersion program, Little Tiger Chinese, please visit: www.littletigerchinese.com.
+For families interested in our full-day, M-F, Little Tiger Chinese Immersion School, please visit us at: www.littletigerchinese.com.

 For families interested in session-based Pre-K and Kindergarten Immersion, Chinese with Meggie offers two Language Immersion Programs for toddler, pre-k, and kindergarten students: the Beginning Immersion Program, and the Advanced Immersion Program.
 In both programs, we take advantage of young children’s unique abilities to develop listening, speaking, reading (for Advance Immersion Program) skills through exposure and engagement.
 Students develop these skills in a way that mimics the acquisition of a native language.